individual-brain-charting/public_protocols/positive-incentive_value/paradigm_descriptors/README.md

-## Script for extraction of paradigm descriptors from the Positive-incentive Value task
+## Script for extraction of the paradigm descriptors from the *Positive-incentive Value* task

 ### General instructions